jonhjelm/docs-and-training/infrastructure_overview/demos.md

 **Workflow name and URI:** Demo_HPC_Waiter (http://demo/workflow/Demo_HPC_Waiter.owl#Demo_HPC_Waiter)<br/>
 **Requires login with demo project:** Yes (Singularity image registered with the demo project)

-This workflow demonstrates CloudFlow's interface to an HPC cluster.
+This workflow demonstrates SemWES's interface to an HPC cluster.
 It starts a simple HPC job on IT4I's Anselm cluster and reports the job's status back to the user.
 The job itself is not doing anything meaningful, as it is meant for demonstration only.